Transport coffee tax free

 - the place and date of export, and

-- a confirmation of exit from the customs office of exit or an exit note from the main customs office supervising the export that the coffee has left the excise territory of the European Community.
+- a certificate of exit issued by the customs office of exit or a note of exit from the main customs office supervising the export, confirming that the coffee has left the excise territory of the European Community.

 -